zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-02-environments.md

-# Activity 2: Python virtual environments
+# 2. Python virtual environments

 ## What is a virtual environment